Emancipation Proclamation

 The Emancipation Proclamation, officially Proclamation 95, was a presidential proclamation and executive order issued by United States president Abraham Lincoln on January 1, 1863, during the American Civil War.
 The Proclamation changed the legal status of more than 3.5 million enslaved African Americans in the secessionist Confederate states from enslaved to free.
 As soon as slaves escaped the control of their enslavers, either by fleeing to Union lines or through the advance of federal troops, they were permanently free.
 In addition, the Proclamation allowed for former slaves to "be received into the armed service of the United States".
 The Emancipation Proclamation played a significant part in the end of slavery in the United States.

-On September 22, 1862, Lincoln issued the Preliminary Emancipation Proclamation.
+On September 22, 1862, Lincoln issued the Preliminary Emancipation Proclamation (Proclamation 93).
 Its third paragraph begins:

 That on the first day of January in the year of our Lord, one thousand eight hundred and sixty-three, all persons held as slaves within any State, or designated part of a State, the people whereof shall then be in rebellion against the United States shall be then, thenceforward, and forever free;

 On January 1, 1863, Lincoln issued the Final Emancipation Proclamation.
 It stated:

 Now, therefore I, Abraham Lincoln, President of the United States, by virtue of the power in me vested as Commander-in-Chief, of the Army and Navy of the United States in time of actual armed rebellion against the authority and government of the United States, and as a fit and necessary war measure for suppressing said rebellion, do order and designate as the States and parts of States wherein the people thereof respectively, are this day in rebellion against the United States, the following, to wit:

 Lincoln then listed the ten states — of the eleven that had seceded — still in rebellion, Tennessee then being under Union control, and continued:

 And by virtue of the power, and for the purpose aforesaid, I do order and declare that all persons held as slaves within said designated States, and parts of States, are, and henceforward shall be free....
 And I further declare and make known, that such persons of suitable condition, will be received into the armed service of the United States....
 And upon this act, sincerely believed to be an act of justice, warranted by the Constitution, upon military necessity, I invoke the considerate judgment of mankind, and the gracious favor of Almighty God.